snormax/snormax.github.io/index.md

 ### Currently:

-* After several reality checks: it works!
+* Utilizes Python Reddit API Wrapper (PRAW).
+* Replies to user mentions to initiate a Rock, Paper, Scissor match.
+* Parties to the match then private message the bot.
+* After 5 minutes (or the above) the bot replies with the result.
-* Still need to host it on Heroku.
+* Still need to host it on Heroku -- not running continuously.

 ![Win](/img/bot_winner.png)